MitchForest/wordwise/.pm/epics/epic-001-local-first-analysis-refactor/sprint-005-multi-tiered-analysis-and-responsive-status-bar.md

 		- [ ] Run `bun lint`, `bun typecheck`, and `bun run build` to ensure no new issues have been introduced.
 	- [ ] **20.
 Update Project Documentation:**
 		- [ ] **As a final step**, once this sprint is complete and validated, update all relevant project documentation (`.pm/docs/`, `README.md`, etc.) to reflect the new multi-tiered analysis architecture and UI features.

+---
+## Session Summary
+**Completed:**
+- **Task 13: Fix Inaccurate Reading Level**: Replaced the readability library, implemented a more accurate Flesch-Kincaid Grade Level metric, and refactored all affected parts of the application.
+- **Task 14: Fix Disappearing Suggestions Bug**: Corrected state management logic to prevent different analysis tiers from overwriting each other's suggestions.
+- **Task 15: Define & Implement Unified Color System**: Implemented a consistent, category-based color code for suggestion underlines and panel cards to improve UX.
+- **Task 16: Implement Interactive Underlines & Panel**: Passed `hoveredSuggestionId` from the context into the `EnhancedGrammarDecoration` extension, added `onMouseEnter`/`onMouseLeave` handlers to suggestion cards in the panel to update the shared hover state, and conditionally applied a `bg-muted` class to both the decoration underline and the panel card when hovered, creating a two-way highlight effect.
+- **Task 17: Implement Suggestion Filtering**: Updated the `SuggestionContext` to support multi-category filtering, added a header to the `EnhancedSuggestionsPanel` with toggle buttons for each category, and implemented the filtering logic to show/hide suggestions based on the selected categories.

+**Files Changed:**
+- `modified: services/analysis/metrics.ts`
+- `modified: lib/db/schema.ts`
+- `modified: services/analysis/engine.ts`
+- `modified: components/editor/EditorStatusBar.tsx`
+- `modified: types/modules.d.ts`
+- `modified: contexts/SuggestionContext.tsx`
+- `modified: hooks/useUnifiedAnalysis.ts`
+- `modified: app/globals.css`
+- `modified: components/panels/EnhancedSuggestionsPanel.tsx`
+- `modified: components/editor/BlogEditor.tsx`
+- `modified: components/editor/extensions/EnhancedGrammarDecoration.tsx`

+**Remaining:**
+- Begin work on Phase 6: Finalization.